Thornsnake/MCRBot/README.md

 ## Updating the Bot
 To update the bot to the newest version, execute `sh update.sh`.
 This will also automatically restart your bot after the update.
 Your current configuration will remain the same.

+You can also activate the `AUTO_UPDATE` option in the config file for automatic updates from Github every 24 hours.